Bracknell railway station

-Bracknell railway station serves the town of Bracknell in Berkshire, England.
+Bracknell railway station serves the Berkshire town of Bracknell.
 It is 32 mi 24 chain down the line from London Waterloo.

 The station, and all trains serving it, are operated by South Western Railway.
 It is on the Waterloo to Reading line.

 History

 The station was opened in 1856 by the Staines and Wokingham Railway which was taken over by the London and South Western Railway in 1878.
 British Railways closed the goods yard in 1969.
 The station was redeveloped in 1975, and the entrance is now under the Bracknell Quintiles building.